r-lib/httr/README.md

 `httr` wouldn't be possible without the hard work of the authors of `RCurl` and `Curl`.

-`httr` is inspired by modern http libraries in other languages, such as:
+`httr` is inspired by http libraries in other languages, such as:

 * [Resty](http://beders.github.com/Resty/Resty/Examples.html)
 * [httparty](http://github.com/jnunemaker/httparty/tree/master)